 First published: 19 Nov 2016

 Machine learning theory makes extensive use of mathematics, which might put you off if you are not familiar with the requisite mathematical topics and notation.
 Having said that, it is still possible to learn and apply machine learning algorithms without knowing the mathematical details.
-For instance, it is trivial to apply linear regression using a library such as scikit-learn, without the need to know about gradient descent and cost functions.
-Similarly, you can also implement complex neural networks using various hidden layers using tools such as Keras without knowing and understanding the details of backpropagation.
+For instance, it is trivial to apply linear regression using a library such as scikit-learn.
+Similarly, you can also implement complex neural networks with many hidden layers using tools such as Keras without knowing about and understanding gradient descent, cost functions and backpropagation.

 However, I would recommend you spend some time learning the fundamental mathematical knowledge to get some insight into how the machine learning algorithm you use actually works.
 This will help you make informed decisions when choosing between different approaches and even more importantly it will help you to figure out why you might not be getting a good performance.